Activity Updates

 rescues, interventions, stranding responses, and escalated field actions for animals that need help.

-Hawai'i Marine Animal Response (HMAR) is the largest Hawai'i-based non-profit marine species conservation and response organization.
+Hawai'i Marine Animal Response (HMAR) is the largest Hawai'i-based non-profit marine animal conservation and response organization.

-Our mission: To undertake substantial actions that result in the preservation, recovery and stewardship of Hawai'i’s marine protected species and the ocean ecosystem we share.
+Our mission: To undertake substantial actions that result in the preservation, recovery, and stewardship of Hawai'i’s marine protected animals and the ocean ecosystem we share.

 We are proud of our GuideStar (Candid) “Platinum” Rating.
 GuideStar is one of the most respected independent rating agencies for non-profit organizations in the United States.
 Learn how you can volunteer, donate or get involved with Hawai’i Marine Animal Response (HMAR).
 Click here to find out how.